A topic from the subject of Calibration in Chemistry.

 • Cuvettes

-• Known standards of a substance to be measured (e.g., known concentrations of a colored compound)
+• Known standards of a substance to be measured (e.g., known concentrations of a colored compound, potassium dichromate solutions for example)

 Procedure

-2. Measure the absorbance of each standard solution at a specific wavelength using the spectrophotometer.
+3. Measure the absorbance of each standard solution at a specific wavelength (λmax, the wavelength of maximum absorbance, should be determined beforehand or from literature) using the spectrophotometer.
+Ensure cuvettes are clean and fingerprints are avoided.

-3. Create a calibration curve by plotting the absorbance values against the corresponding concentrations.
-The relationship should be linear within a certain concentration range.
+4. Create a calibration curve by plotting the absorbance values (y-axis) against the corresponding concentrations (x-axis).
+Use a spreadsheet program or graphing software.
+The relationship should be linear within a certain concentration range (Beer-Lambert Law).
+If the relationship is not linear, the concentration range may need adjustment.

-4. Use the calibration curve to determine the concentration of an unknown sample by measuring its absorbance and interpolating the corresponding concentration.
+7. Use the equation of the calibration curve to determine the concentration of the unknown sample by substituting the measured absorbance into the equation.

 Significance